imcquee/nix-home/README.md

 ```

 > [!WARNING]
-> If you hit enter through the default installer det sys will control you nix install.
+> If you hit choose the default options in the installer, determinate will take control of your nix install.
 We don't want this with nix-darwin.
 So answer 'N' to the first question in the installer

 2. Setup Git (if not already installed)